 For obvious reasons, Murphy and his allies were disliked by the small farmers and ranchers in Lincoln County as they were forced to pay high costs for their goods, while at the same time, accepting low prices for their cattle.

 In 1877 Alexander McSween, a lawyer, and John Tunstall, a wealthy 24-year-old English cattleman and banker, set up a rival business called H.H.
 Tunstall & Company near the one owned by Dolan, Murphy, and Riley.

 Supporting them was a large ranch owner named John Chisum, who owned more than 100,000 head of cattle.

 Furious at this development, Dolan attempted to goad Tunstall into a gunfight.
 However, Tunstall refused to use violence himself but soon recruited Billy the Kid, officially, as a “cattle guard.”

 On March 6, 1878, the Regulators tracked Morton in the countryside near the Rio Peñasco.
-After a five mile running gunfight, Morton surrendered on the condition that his fellow deputy sheriff, Frank Baker, would be returned alive to Lincoln.
-However, on the third day of the journey back to Lincoln, on March 9th, Billy and another Regulator killed the prisoners, along with one of their fellow Regulators that had tried to stop them.
+After a five-mile running gunfight, Morton surrendered on the condition that his fellow deputy sheriff, Frank Baker, would be returned alive to Lincoln.
+However, on the third day of the journey back to Lincoln, March 9th, Billy and another Regulator killed the prisoners, along with one of the fellow Regulators that had tried to stop them.

 Three weeks later Billy and several other Regulators holed up in Tunstall’s store while Sheriff William Brady was searching for the killers of his deputies.
 They ambushed the sheriff and his men on April 1, 1878, killing Sheriff Brady and mortally wounding one of his deputies.